snapshot-labs/snapshot-docs/space-handbook/sybil-resistance-scam-and-spam-prevention.md

 Validation strategy can check both for monetary and non-financial assets of the user like POAPs, Gitcoin Passport stamps.

 {% hint style="info" %}
-All spaces are now **required to use Proposal Validation** in order to minimise the risk of malicious proposals.
+All spaces are now **required to use Proposal Validation** in order to minimize the risk of malicious proposals.
 {% endhint %}

 ### Basic Validation